SayBender/SEFEE/README.md

 Baselines:

-- MultiVariateRandomForest (MVRF):
+- Random Forests:

-To compare with SEFEE which provides multi-output joint prediction we used the idea of Multivariate Random Forests laid out by:
+To compare with SEFEE which provides multi-output joint prediction we used the idea of Multivariate Random Forests (MVRF) laid out by:

 "Segal, M., & Xiao, Y. (2011).
 Multivariate random forests.
 Wiley Interdisciplinary Reviews: Data Mining and Knowledge Discovery, 1(1), 80-87."